claughinghouse/k8s-ops/docs/get-started/environment.md

 # Environment

 In order to get started we need a few packages installed and setup.
-This guide assumes that [HomeBrew][brew] is already installed.
+This guide assumes that [HomeBrew][brew] is already installed and you are working from a macOS machine.
+These packages and steps may need to be adapted slightly for your environment.

+!!! warning
+    As with any guide on the internet these packages and steps may need to be adapted slightly for your environment.

 Using [HomeBrew][brew] on MacOS install the following packages: